gduverger/likkkes/README.md

 	$ python likkkes.py --format=csv --verbose

-### Help
+### --help

 	$ python likkkes.py --help
 	Usage: likkkes.py [OPTIONS]

 	Options:
 	  --verbose / --no-verbose        Verbosity (False by default).
 	  --follow / --no-follow          Fetch next page results or not (False by default).
-	  -s, --shots-per-page INTEGER  The number of shots returned per page (10 by default).
+	  -p, --shots-per-page INTEGER    The number of shots returned per page (10 by default).
-	  -l, --likes-per-page INTEGER  The number of likes returned per page (100 by default).
+	  -q, --likes-per-page INTEGER    The number of likes returned per page (100 by default).
+	  --headings / --no-headings      Include the table headings (True by default, CSV only).
-	  -t, --timeframe TEXT          A period of time to limit the results to ("week" by default).
+	  -t, --timeframe TEXT            A period of time to limit the results to (False by default).
 	  -f, --format [csv|json]         The file format to export the results to.
+	  -s, --sort [comments|recent|views]
+	                                  The sort field ("recent" by default).
 	  --help                          Show this message and exit.